Consequence of ischemia. Adverse consequences of ischemia. By source of appearance

 • fibrates.

 Medicines are prescribed to each patient individually.
 The age, features of the course of the disease and the absence of pathologies in the patient are taken into account.
-Self-medication, taking medications without the advice of a specialist doctor is life-threatening.
+Self-medicating or taking medications without the advice of a medical specialist is life-threatening.

 Surgical intervention